-Decorative resumes on colorful paper may be pretty and unique, but they are often tossed right away.
-While hiring managers love unique content, organized in an easy-to-read format, they aren't as pleased with resumes using logos and colors; these resumes can appear unprofessional and a little silly.
+Decorative resumes on colorful paper may look pretty, but they are often tossed to the side right away.
+While hiring managers love unique content that's organized into an easy-to-read format, they aren't as pleased with resumes that include logos and a ton of color.
+These resumes can appear unprofessional and silly.

-However, there are a few careers where the use of a visual resume is necessary to show ability.
-Graphic designers, artists, advertisement specialists, and web designers often chose to get a little creative and wild with their documents, thus displaying on their resume what they are capable of.
-When is a creative resume too much though?
-Here are a few suggestions to help you decide when and if you should use a graphic resume.
+However, there are a few careers where the use of a visual resume can be a great way to demonstrate your ability.
+Yet, when is a creative resume too much?
+Here are a few suggestions to help you decide when, and if, you should use a graphic resume.

-1. The first technique deals with the wording of the content.
+Choose your words carefully.
 Remove articles, such as “the,” “a,” and, “an,” from your resume.
-They are not necessary and can take up a lot of room.
-Use action verbs and achieving language.
-Stay away from standard job descriptions.
-Search for, and incorporate, keywords relating to the job.
+They are not necessary and take up a lot of room.
+Use action verbs and achieving language, staying away from standard job descriptions that often advertise you as a doer rather than an achiever.
+In addition, search for, and incorporate, keywords related to the job.

 Advertising designers are used to displaying raw data into design formats.
-However, rather than listing sales increases, new contracts, etc. in an infographic, look towards the individual position.
-Create a key achievements and notable contributions section below each position.
-List those achievements in bulleted format.
-This connects your best information with the job where you accomplished it.
+However, rather than listing sales increases and new contracts in an infographic, look towards the individual position.
+Create a section for key achievements and notable contributions below each position, and list those key pieces of information in bulleted format.
+This connects your best career moments with the job where you accomplished them.

 Candidates often mistake their resume as an extension of their portfolio.
-Your resume is simply a one to two page summary of your career, abilities, and skills.
-Don’t include links to your website, portfolio, etc. There will be an opportunity to share this information later.
+Your resume is simply a one- or two-page summary of your career, abilities, and skills.

-In addition to sending a visual resume or a standard resume, a well-organized portfolio of your best five projects is highly useful.
-Once your resume is complete, include a cover letter as the first page and include an attachment of your portfolio.
+In addition to sending a graphic or simple resume, a well-organized portfolio of your best five projects is highly useful.
+Once your resume is complete, include a cover letter and an attachment of your portfolio.
 This serves to display certain design skills better than a graphic resume.

-Statistics from the Professional Resume Writers Association show hiring managers spend less than 30 seconds scanning resumes they receive.
-If your resume — whether it's a standard resume or graphic resume — doesn't display your top achievements, experience and education within 30 seconds, chances are your resume will land in the trash.
+Studies show hiring managers spend six seconds on average scanning resumes they receive.
+If your resume — whether it's a standard or graphic resume — doesn't display your top achievements, experience, and education within six seconds, chances are your resume will land in the trash.
 If you place too much emphasis on design elements and graphics, that is all the hiring manager will see.

-Take the 30 second test to determine if your resume is optimal:
+Take the six-second test to determine if your resume is optimal: